Enumeration of meanders and Masur-Veech volumes: From arc systems and meanders to square-tiled surfaces

-In this section we give precise bijections between meanders and pillowcase covers with a single maximal cylinder in both horizontal and vertical directions.
-We consider meanders in the plane in sections~\ref{ss:orientation}--\ref{ss:Meanders:and:pilowcase:covers:in:a:given:stratum} and meanders on the sphere in section~\ref{ss:Proofs:fractions}.
+In this Section we give precise bijections between meanders and square-tiled surfaces with a single maximal cylinder in both horizontal and vertical directions.
+We consider meanders in the plane in sections~\ref{ss:orientation}--\ref{ss:Meanders:and:square:tiled:surfaces:in:a:given:stratum} and meanders on the sphere in Section~\ref{ss:Proofs:fractions}.
+All the proofs of asymptotic results are based on the results of Section~\ref{s:Equidistribution}.